metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

       * `-resume` In some cases, you may want to resume the workflow execution, such as when you add an analysis.
                   Resuming the workflow forces Nextflow to reuse the results of the previous analyses that the new analysis depends on, rather than starting from scratch.

-	  * `-ansi-log` accepts a boolean (default: **true**) that tells Nextflow on **true** to print every update as a new line on the terminal.
+	  * `-ansi-log` accepts a boolean (default: **true**) that, when set to **true**, tells Nextflow to print every update as a new line on the terminal.
 If **false** then Nextflow prints a line for every process and updates the specific line on an update.
-We recommend to setting **-ansi-log** to **false** because it is not possible to print all possible processes on a terminal at once when running the Toolkit.
+We recommend setting **-ansi-log** to **false** because it is not possible to print all possible processes on a terminal at once when running the Toolkit.

 	  * `-entry` specifies which entrypoint Nextflow should use to run the workflow.
-For running the *full pipeline*, that you will use in this workshop, you use the **wFullPipeline** entrypoint.
+To run the *full pipeline* that you will use in this workshop, use the **wFullPipeline** entrypoint.
-               If you ever want to run separate modules, you can check on the modules specific page (e.g. [assembly](../../modules/assembly.md/#assembly)).
+               If you ever want to run separate modules, you can check on the modules-specific page (e.g. [assembly](../../modules/assembly.md/#assembly)).

 * `TOOLKIT_OPTIONS` are options that are provided by the Toolkit.
 All Toolkit options are either in a configuration file or can be provided on the command line which will be explained in the following section.

 !!! question "Task 2"

-    Open the Metagenomics-Toolkit wiki on a second browser tab by a click on this [link](https://metagenomics.github.io/metagenomics-tk/latest/){:target="_blank"}.
+    Open the Metagenomics-Toolkit wiki in a second browser tab by clicking this [link](https://metagenomics.github.io/metagenomics-tk/latest/){:target="_blank"}.
     Imagine you need to run the quality-control part separately.
 Can you tell the name of the **entrypoint**?
     Use the wiki page you have opened on another tab to answer the question.